tadaniels/selenium-grid/doc/website/faq.markdown

 * While you are at it cleanup `C:\DOCUME1\<your login>\LOCALS1\Temp as much as possible`
 * Run your tests or the demo again

- Why do I have duplicate entries in the grid hub after restarting my RCs?
+ Why do I have duplicate entries in the Hub after restarting my Remote Controls?
  ------------------------------------------------------------------------

 > Say I have a hub setup with three RCs ready and waiting, and then I